discourse/wp-discourse/readme.txt

 - Fix WordPress as SSO client checking for matched email addresses after SSO external_id has been set
 - Fix incorrect markup on user profile page
 - Fix tag errors not being correctly handled
+- Fix disallowed tags not being able to be deleted through the Classic Editor meta box

 #### 1.9.4 09/05/2019